azizfcb/apify-ai-agents-hackathon/README.md

 ## Input
 The agent has two inputs:
-- `startsUrls`: (required): directs videos URLs and/or editor links and/or trending pages as input
+- `url`: (required): directs videos URLs and/or editor links and/or trending pages as input
 - `query`: (optional): a custom query used to generate insights.
 If not set, the agent will generate insights based on the default insights schema detailed described below.

 Note that this was developed as a part of Apify AI agents hackathon.